Rodziu/angular-bootstrap-4/projects/angular-bootstrap4/README.md

-# Twitter Bootstrap 4 plugin for Angular
+# Bootstrap 4 plugin for Angular

 It's a lightweight implementation of Bootstrap 4 JavaScript plugins in pure Angular.